Michaelizm/dotfiles/README.md

 ## Pandora's box ##

+  * [Homebrew](http://brew.sh/) and [Homebrew-cask](https://caskroom.github.io/), I will show you how to install the most components using them in the coming
-  * [Neovim](https://github.com/neovim/neovim) is a project that seeks to aggressively refactor Vim
+  * [Neovim](https://github.com/neovim/neovim) is a project that seeks to aggressively refactor Vim, still under heavy development and way better than it
   * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is more powerful and convient than bash, worth a try
   * [iTerm2](https://www.iterm2.com/) is the only terminal you want to use on your Mac(and Mac only)
   * [Karabiner](https://pqrs.org/osx/karabiner/) and [Seil](https://pqrs.org/osx/karabiner/seil.html.en) will make up your keyboard

 ## Prerequisite ##

+  * [vim-plug](https://github.com/junegunn/vim-plug) with super fast parallel installation/update
   * [ag](https://github.com/ggreer/the_silver_searcher) is the replacement of `grep` and 5x faster than it
   * [ctags](https://github.com/universal-ctags/ctags) is essential for `CtrlP`